getoutreach/extensibility-sdk/docs/url-parsing.md

 ![alt text](assets/timeout-error.png "Timeout error screen")

 A lot of the applications are implemented based on manual URL parsing.
-In that case, they doesn't reference the SDK, and thus the READY message event is not sent, which leads to an error screen even if the application is working fine.
+In that case, they don't reference the SDK, and thus the READY message event is not sent, which leads to an error screen even if the application is working fine.

 There are two recommended solutions to tackle this if the application code can be modified: